 Stage 3: Build

 Now you want to compile your code and get it online.
 Gareth then took us through how the DevOps automated pipeline can install dependencies, compile code and maintain consistency across your releases.
-He shared some of the tools that can help, like Jenkins, Buddy, BitBucket and GitHub, and noted that Azure and AWS now have quite comprehensive pipeline and build tools too.
+He shared some of the tools that can help, like Jenkins, Buddy, BitBucket, and GitHub, and noted that Azure and AWS now have a quite comprehensive pipeline and build tools too.

 Stage 4: Test

-In any dev pipeline you’ll want to test your application.
+In any dev pipeline, you’ll want to test your application.
 And that, Gareth revealed, is where continuous integration comes in.
 As you build and test your app, build pipeline tools can trigger automated tests and notify the team if it passes or fails.
-These automated tests can range from unit tests to full integrated features.
+These automated tests can range from unit tests to fully integrated features.
 This is where DevOps delivers major value over time.
 As your app gets more complex, having these regression tests becomes increasingly important – you don’t want something you built five years ago breaking when you launch a new feature.
 Automated continuous integration reduces human error and frees up your developers from bug-hunting so they can build new features instead.

 For web projects, browser testing is important, and this can be automated too.

-There are a range of tools that QA engineers can use to test what a user sees, mainly based on a Selenium WebDriver.
+There is a range of tools that QA engineers can use to test what a user sees, mainly based on a Selenium WebDriver.
 Screenshot comparisons can help identify variances between releases, some even with automated video playback of issues so you don’t have to reproduce them manually.